Health Behavior Admissions FAQs

 When can I expect a decision?

-Doctoral admissions decisions are sent out in mid-February.
+Doctoral admissions decisions are sent out by mid-March.

 For the MPH program, admissions decisions are made on a rolling basis.
 We notify students as decisions are made.
-This may be any time between late January and early March.
+This may be any time between late January and mid-March.

 Applications are not reviewed until they are completed in both SOPHAS and the UNC Graduate School application systems and all required materials have been received.